Tongue thrust is preventable condition that often develops during infancy or childhood.

 It has to happen in this order to improve their chances for success.

 Any speaking challenges can be worked out with therapy once the underlying systems that support speech are addressed.

 This includes any lisps or other articulation challenges.

 Book An Appointment With Sol Speech And Language Therapy

 You can see that there are a lot of treatment options available to you if you think you or your child might have tongue thrust.

 Your best bet is to work with a team of healthcare professionals that will address different aspects of the condition based on their expertise.

-Speech therapists are an integral part of this healthcare team.
+Our licensed speech pathologists can play an integral part of your healthcare team.

 6448 E Hwy 290 Suite E-106,